-For air transportation, detailed cost of materials, services, fuels, and electricity from the BTS were
+For air transportation, detailed cost of materials, services, fuels, and electricity from the BTS are

 deflated using cost indexes from A4A.
 For line-haul railroads, intermediate purchases data from STB

 Electric Institute.
-The nominal values were deflated with producer price indexes from BLS and implicit
+The nominal values are deflated with producer price indexes from BLS and implicit

 price deflators calculated from BEA investment data.

 Labor Productivity: Labor productivity describes the relationship between real output and the labor